junxit/us-congress-bills-109/bill.md

 ---
 legis-num: H. CON.
 RES.
 210
 congress: 109th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H. CON.
 RES.
 210

-> Supporting the goal of eliminating suffering and death due to cancer by the year 2015.
+> Supporting the goal of eliminating suffering and death due cancer by the year 2015.

 ## Preamble